WahaWaher/jquery-animate-css/README.md

 jQuery AnimateCSS Plugin <sup>1.0.2</sup>
 -------
-jQuery plugin for using Animate.css with jQuery
+Plugin for using Animate.css or any else css-animation lib with jQuery

 ## Install
 ```sh